A reflective walk with Emma Decent and her poetry and prose in the beautiful hills of Cornholme, Todmorden

 Make It Yours

 Currently in national lockdown, Words in the Wild is not possible for the time being.
-Watch this space for changes.
-However there are other ways to have the experience including the Words in the Wild pamphlet and as an online experience below.
+Watch this space for changes as restrictions ease.
+In the meantime there are other ways to have the experience including the Words in the Wild pamphlet and as an online experience below.

 ‘It was magical today.
 I loved the places we went, the moment of calm at the beginning and of course the poems.
 I also really appreciated all your care and attention to detail regarding Covid and other safety measures.’